 This course is specifically organized to provide a risk-driven method for tackling the enormous task of designing an enterprise security validation program.
 After covering a variety of high-level audit issues and general audit best practices, the students will have the opportunity to dive deep into the technical how-to for determining the key controls that can be used to provide a level of assurance to an organization.
-Tips on how to repeatedly verify these controls and techniques for automatic compliance validation will be given from real-world examples.
+Tips on how to repeatedly verify these controls and techniques for automatic compliance validation are taken from real-world examples.

-One of the struggles that IT auditors face today is helping management understand the relationship between the technical controls and the risks to the business that these controls address.
+One of the struggles that IT auditors face today is helping management understand the relation-

+- Auditors seeking to identify key controls in IT systems - ▶ Audit professionals looking for technical details on auditing - Managers responsible for overseeing the work of an audit or security team - Security professionals newly tasked with audit responsibilities - System and network administrators looking to better understand what an auditor is trying to achieve, how auditors think, and how to better prepare for an audit - System and network administrators seeking to create strong change control management and detection systems for the enterprise ship between the technical controls and the risks to the business that these controls address.
 In this course these threats and vulnerabilities are explained based on validated information from real-world situations.
 The instructor will take the time to explain how this can be used to raise the awareness of management and others within the organization to build an understanding of why these controls specifically and auditing in general are important.
-From these threats and vulnerabilities, we will explain how to build the ongoing compliance monitoring systems and how to automatically validate defenses through instrumentation and automation of audit checklists.
+From these threats and vulnerabilities, we will explain how to build the ongoing compliance monitoring systems and automatically validate defenses through instrumentation and automation of audit checklists.

 You'll be able to use what you learn immediately.
 Five of the six days in the course will either produce or provide you directly with a general checklist that can be customized for your audit practice.
 Each of these days includes hands-on exercises with a variety of tools discussed during the lecture sections so that you will leave knowing how to verify each and every control described in the class.
 Each of the five hands-on days gives you the chance to perform a thorough technical audit of the technology being considered by applying the checklists provided in class to sample audit problems in a virtualized environment.
-Each student is invited to bring a Windows XP Professional or higher laptop for use during class.
+Students are invited to bring a Windows XP Professional or higher laptop for use during class.
 Macintosh computers running OS X may also be used with VMWare Fusion.

 A great audit is more than marks on a checklist; it is the understanding of what the underlying controls are, what the best practices are, and why.
-Sign up for this course and gain the mix of theoretical, handson, and practical knowledge to conduct a great audit.
+Sign up for this course and gain the mix of theoretical, hands-on, and practical knowledge to conduct a great audit.